MicrosoftDocs/xamarin-docs/docs/ios/platform/search/widgets.md

 ms.date: 03/17/2017
 ---

-# Search and Home Screen Widget Enhancements
+# Search and Home Screen Widget Enhancements in iOS 10

 _This article covers the enhancements Apple has made to the Widget System in iOS 10._

 Apple has introduced several enhancements to the Widget System to ensure that the widgets look great on any background that exists on the new iOS 10 Lock Screen.
 Additionally, widgets now contain a [NCWidgetDisplayMode](https://developer.apple.com/reference/notificationcenter/ncwidgetdisplaymode) property that allows the developer to describe how much content is available and allows the user to expand and collapse the content.